mvolkmann/blog/src/zig.md

 A slice is created by referencing (not copying) a subset of an array or other slice using range syntax.

+Arrays own their data, whereas slices are pointers to data they do not own.

 Both arrays and slices have a `len` field that holds their length.
 The length cannot be changed.
 For a dynamically-sized array, consider using